Coronavirus: Countries where infections have been confirmed

 Some of the nation's most popular talk shows, including The Ellen DeGeneres Show and The Tonight Show Starring Jimmy Fallon, have announced they will no longer film with a studio audience.
 Schools around the US have been closed, communities have cancelled public events, and in an unprecedented move, the NBA season has been suspended.

-Mr Trump also made one of the most dramatic actions of any country, by suspending all travel from Europe for the next month.
+Trump also made one of the most dramatic actions of any country, by suspending all travel from Europe for the next month.

 The US Centres for Disease Control and Prevention (CDC) has warned the American public to prepare for an outbreak of the disease.